codefellows-seattle-javascript-401d16/lab-28-29-todo/lab-steve/README.md

-## Lab-Steve Lab-29 Documentation - React Note Manager
+## Lab-Steve Lab-30/DSA-04 Documentation - React Note Manager

 ### This app is built on the MERN stack utilizing webpack and creates a note creator and list with the ability to delete and update notes.
 A note is updated by double-clicking on its content.

+#### The app now includes Sass styling.

   * Installation:
     * Install Node.JS: `sudo apt-get install node`